70% of users become regular customers after an experiential marketing event. (EMI & Mosaic)

 46% of event marketers claimed that curating content and building their event agenda are the most time-consuming aspects of event planning.
 (Bizzabo)

-The best way to ensure that your event is geared towards what your attendees actually want is by asking them.
+The best way to ensure that your event is geared towards what attendees actually want is by asking them.
 Send a short survey to your network, either before the event to better the overall theme/topic, or after they register to ensure you are getting the right speakers, content, and more.

 Exclusive Slack/IM Channels